pwaring/notes/programming/c.md

  * Support for C++ style single-line comments, i.e. `// this is a comment`.
  * Variables no longer have to be declared before code, e.g. `for (int i = 0; i < 9, i++)`.
  * Support for variable length arrays, e.g. `int a[b][c]`.

+## Embedded C

+ * Declaring a variable as `const` will cause it to be stored in the program code space rather than the limited variable storage space (e.g. RAM)

 ## Links